 So without wasting any time, here are the top four movie magic screenwriting apps available in the market in 2019.

 Best of the best, but expensive.

 Before I came across Final Draft, I used to consider Scrivener as the ultimate choice for writing scripts.
-But Final Draft surpasses all expectations.
+But Final Draft screenwriting surpasses all expectations for writing a screenplay.

 This app is made uniquely for screenwriters and presents all the necessary weapons you need to write your next blockbuster script.

 Final Draft Pros

 #1.
 Final Draft has more than 300 writing templates to help you write anything from play scripts to graphic novels.

 #2.
 The most vital feature in Final Draft is its collaboration function.
 Unlike all the other apps in this post, it lets you collaborate with your writing partner for as many projects as you want.

 #3.
 It provides you Beatboard where you can store your notes, research facts, character notes, ideas, etc.